garrandall/popular-music-data/tracks/sensual-seduction-snoop-dogg.md

 I'm gonna take my time mmime!
 She gonna get hers before I...
-I'm gonna take it slow..ow..oo..ow,
+I'm gonna take it slow...ow...oo...ow,
 I'm not gonna rush to stroll, so she can get a...
 Sensual seduction-duction so she can get a..
-Sensual seduction-duction ooh whoa!
+Sensual seduction-duction ohwhoa!
-So she can get a sensual seduction-duction duction Sensual seduction-duction ooh whoa!
+So she can get a sensual seduction-duction duction Sensual seduction-duction ohwhoa!

 She might be with him, but shes thinking bout me, me, meee, We gonna go to the mall, we gonna go out to eat, eat, eat,